-After 14 years of working full-time, and helping mu wife rise three children, I also took College courses.
-Sometimes I could only carry one class while at other times (although rarely), i might take two or even three.
+For 14 years I worked a full-time job, and helped my wife raise three children, and I continued taking my College courses.
+At times I could only carry one class while at other times, i might take two or even three classes at a time.

-During one of my classes, an American Literature course, if I remember it right, I received a grade from the Professor on one of my papers I had turned in and it upset me.
+During one of my classes, an American Literature course, if I remember it right, I received a low grade from the Professor on one of my papers that I had submitted to her and it upset me.

 Just what do I have to do to become a good writer, I felt I had written a really good story and you put a "C" on it.

-My Professor (looking back, she was one of my better teachers) slowly turned to me, dropped her glasses from her eyes and said;
+My Professor (looking back, I now feel she was one of my better teachers) slowly turned to me, dropped her glasses from her eyes and said;

 Don, the first thing you need to understand is that the world is full of Good writers, in fact Good writers are literally a dime a dozen as the old adage goes.